 Elizabeth Hammond Elizabeth Hammond

-North Smithfield Town Council Meeting - August 18, 2025
+North Smithfield Town Council - August 18, 2025

 "The Council expressed mounting frustration over the 'Ferrara problem'—a six-week delay in the Material Sand & Stone quarry peer review caused by the applicant's expert being on vacation.
 While some members suggested moving forward regardless, Town Administrator Gibbs warned that bypassing the expert interview could jeopardize the applicant's voluntary payment of the peer review costs.
 Meanwhile, a shift in the labor market forced a delay in the police station project; firms indicated they lacked the crews to mobilize by year-end, pushing the groundbreaking into next year and prompting a deeper review of how these delays might affect expiring grant funds."